ruppinlab/scSigR/README.md

 ```

 ## Seurat
-04-13-2021 scSigR can now be used with Seurat object!
+04-13-2021 scSigR can now be used with a Seurat object!
 ```r
 signature <- scSigR::RunSigR(
   seurat_obj,